 Section 401 of the CWA requires that license applicants apply for state certification of compliance with water quality standards and other appropriate requirements of state law.
 The fundamental purpose of the Section 401 process is to protect the beneficial and designated uses of state waters.
 Ecology is responsible for issuing or denying the Section 401 certification for the Project, or waiving such certification.
-The certification process considers the Project's compliance with the CWA, water quality standards, and other appropriate requirements of state law, including what measures can be employed to protect the beneficial and designated uses of the waters associated with the Project These uses include fish and wildlife habitat, recreation, generation of electricity, water supply and irrigation.
-The Ecology, through the Section 401 certification 401 certification and designated uses of the section of electricity.
+The certification process considers the Project's compliance with the CWA, water quality standards, and other appropriate requirements of state law, including what measures can be employed to protect the beneficial and designated uses of the waters associated with the Project.
+These uses include fish and wildlife habitat, recreation, generation of electricity, water supply and irrigation.
+The Ecology, through the Section 401 certification 401 certification, may require that certain specific actions or measures be included in the Project's license to support beneficial and designated uses.